 Community Champions Awards

-The nominations for the Community Champions Awards 2019 will open on 6 December 2018.
+The nominations for the Community Champions Awards 2019 are open and will close at midday on Monday 11 February 2019.

 The awards have been developed to recognise and say a massive 'Thank You' to the extraordinary individual and group contributors, in Herefordshire that make it one of the best places in the country.